Perturbation-Tolerant Structural Controllability for Linear Systems: Genericity of PTC

-Proposition \ref{generic_PSC_single} shows that, for the single-input system, PTSC has a stronger implication that PTSC of $(\bar A, \bar b)$ implies for {\emph{all}} $(A,b)\in {\bf CS}(\bar A,\bar b)$, $(A, b)$ is PTC w.r.t. $\bar F$.
-This may not be surprising, as from the corresponding proofs, PTSC in the single-input system is directly related to the solvability of a single polynomial equation, while in the multi-input case, to the common zeros of a series of polynomial equations.
+Proposition \ref{generic_PSC_single} implies that, if there is a $(A,b)\in {\bf CS}(\bar A, \bar b)$ that is PSC w.r.t. $\bar F$, then almost all $(A,b)\in {\bf CS}(\bar A, \bar b)$ are PSC w.r.t. $\bar F$; otherwise, none $(A,b)\in {\bf CS}(\bar A, \bar b)$ is PSC w.r.t. $\bar F$.
+Compared with Theorem \ref{generic_PSC_multi}, this may not be surprising, since from the respective proofs, PTSC for single-input systems is directly related to the solvability of a single polynomial equation, while in the multi-input case, to the common zeros of a series of polynomial equations.

 \begin{example}[Single-input versus multi-input] Consider { $A=\left[

 \right] $, $B=\left[

 \right] $}, and { $[\Delta A,\Delta B]=\left[